Registration with Norwegian authorities

 - Don't cancel your Norwegian bank account before your taxes have been settled as the tax office will use this account to transfer possible refunds.

-This examination is done at Ullevål Hospital, Division of Lung Diseases (Norwegian).
+- This examination is done at Oslo University Hospital Ullevål (oslo-universitetssykehus.no) (Norwegian), Division of Lung Diseases.
 Make an appointment by calling 22 11 99 30 (08:00-15:00).
-It is important that you keep your appointment and report to Diagnosestasjon for Oslo og Akershus, House no. 19, first floor, X-ray Department, map (pdf), on time.
+It is important that you keep your appointment and report to Diagnosestasjonen, House no. 19, first floor, X-ray Department, map, on time.
 Remember to bring your passport.
 You will receive a card as proof that you have had your check-up.